Photo by S Brouillet TM

 - HIV infection

 I analyze HIV populations to decipher their evolution during the infection.
 This project is a collaboration with J Wakeley and Coffin lab.
 People from the latter lab sample blood from infected patients at different time points after the infection.
-In each sample, they sequence a region of 1.3 kb for about 20 individual virus.
-We developed tools to analyze these sequences in addressing two major questions.
+We developed tools to analyze serial in addressing two major questions.
 (1) When can we a asses that populations from two time points look different?
 To adress this question, we used a non-parametric test for panmixia.
 We set up a online version of the test.
 (2) Can we characterize and quantify the effects of drug treatment?

 - Redundancy, Function and Rate of evolution

-I worked with C. Castillo-Davis and D. Hartl on the coupling between regulatory and protein evolution.
+I have worked with C. Castillo-Davis and D. Hartl on the coupling between regulatory and protein evolution.
 We developed a measure of cis-regulatory evolution (dSM - divergence in Shared Motifs) and used it to analyze the rate of protein and cis-regulatory evolution in orthologs and in duplicates in the C. elegans/C. briggsae genomes.
 The software to compute dSM can be downloaded from the wakeleylab website.
-More recently, I worked with JF Rual on the relative impact of funtion and redundancy on the rate of gene evolution.
-We extracted the relationships between function (GO terms and RNAi phenotypes), redundancy (stable or unstable duplicates families) and/or rate of gene evolution (protein and cis-regulatory evolution between C. elegans and C. briggsae).
+I also worked with JF Rual on the impact of duplicates on RNAi.

 Database and web-engeneering